Employment and Discrimination Tribunal (Jersey) Regulations 2014

 (d) to proceedings before the Tribunal which relate to a complaint referred to it under the Discrimination Law.[24]

-(3) The Chairman shall choose which members shall constitute the Tribunal under paragraph (2) and ensure in so far as is reasonably practicable –
+(3) The chair must choose which members constitute the Tribunal under paragraph (2) and ensure in so far as is reasonably practicable –

-(a) that the members to whom Regulation 2(1)(b) refers are chosen having regard to the specialist legal expertise that may be required for the case, but are otherwise chosen in rotation; and
+(a) that the members described in Regulation 2(1)(b) are chosen having regard to the specialist legal expertise that may be required for the case, but are otherwise chosen in rotation; and

-(b) that the members to whom Regulation 2(1)(c), (d) and (e) refers are also chosen in rotation.
+(b) that the members described in Regulation 2(1)(c), (d) and (e) are also chosen in rotation.[26]

-(4) In any proceedings to which this Regulation applies, the decision of the Tribunal shall be according to the opinion of the majority of its members.
+(4) In any proceedings to which this Regulation applies, the decision of the Tribunal must be according to the opinion of the majority of its members.[27]

-(5) Where the Tribunal has commenced hearing a matter and one of its members (other than the Chairman) –
+(5) Where the Tribunal has commenced hearing a matter and one of its members (other than the chair) –

 (a) becomes absent; or

-(b) with the permission of the Chairman or a Deputy Chairman as the presiding member, withdraws because he or she is unable to continue to hear the matter,
+(b) with the permission of the chair or a deputy chair as the presiding member, withdraws because they are unable to continue to hear the matter,

-provided the Chairman or a Deputy Chairman as the presiding member, the complainant and the respondent agree, the Chairman shall choose a substitute member from within the category of members listed in Regulation 2 from which the absent or withdrawn member was originally chosen.
+provided the chair or a deputy chair as the presiding member, the complainant and the respondent agree, the chair must choose a substitute member from within the category of members listed in Regulation 2 from which the absent or withdrawn member was originally chosen.[28]

-(6) Where there is no agreement under paragraph (5) or another member becomes absent or withdraws, the Chairman shall constitute a fresh Tribunal in accordance with paragraph (2).
+(6) Where there is no agreement under paragraph (5) or another member becomes absent or withdraws, the chair must constitute a fresh Tribunal in accordance with paragraph (2).[29]

-(7) For the purposes of paragraph (5), a member shall be taken to be unable to continue to hear the matter by reason of absence where that member’s absence will cause undue delay to the determination of the matter.
+(7) For the purposes of paragraph (5), a member is taken to be unable to continue to hear the matter by reason of absence where that member’s absence will cause undue delay to the determination of the matter.

-10 Powers of Deputy Chairman if Chairman unable to act
+10 Powers of deputy chair if chair unable to act[30]

 11 Annual report

-(1) The Chairman shall prepare an annual report on the activities of the Tribunal and submit it to the Minister within 4 months after the end of each financial year.
+(1) The chair must prepare an annual report on the activities of the Tribunal and submit it to the Minister within 4 months after the end of each financial year.[31]

-(2) The Minister shall lay a copy of the annual report before the States at the first reasonable opportunity.
+(2) The Minister must lay a copy of the annual report before the States at the first reasonable opportunity.[32]

 13 Citation